 Organization for the Harmonisation of Business Law in Africa (OHADA)

-This largely francophone organization was established in 1993.
-Its founding text is the Treaty on the Harmonisation of Business Law in Africa ('OHADA Treaty'), signed on 17 October 1993 in Port-Louis, Mauritius (revised by a subsequent treaty adopted in Quebec, Canada, on 17 October 2008).
-OHADA produces uniform laws for its member states, such as the Uniform Act relating to General Commercial Law and the Uniform Act on Arbitration.
+OHADA was established in 1993 by the Treaty on the Harmonisation of Business Law in Africa ('OHADA Treaty'), signed on 17 October 1993 in Port-Louis, Mauritius (revised by a subsequent treaty adopted in Quebec, Canada, on 17 October 2008).
+A largely francophone organization, OHADA produces model laws for its member states, such as the Uniform Act relating to General Commercial Law and the Uniform Act on Arbitration.
 IALS Library has a few OHADA official publications and many more are found on the Organization's website: